Benchmarking Advantage and D-Wave 2000Q quantum annealers with exact cover problems: Results

 Next, we study the influence of the annealing time on the success rate.
+The reason is that for a quantum annealer, the annealing time is a central parameter with an expectable influence on the success rate: from the adiabatic theorem \cite{born1928adiabatictheorem}, comparably long annealing times are expected to lead to reasonable success rates.
+Given that the system is not completely isolated from an environment, however, long annealing times may lead to an increasing influence of noise on the system, and thus in fact degrade the performance.
+Therefore, experiments beyond the default annealing time are vital for reliable benchmarks of quantum annealers.

-For this, we first select the best embedding and relative chain strength for each problem, based on the results from the previous section.
+We first select the best embedding and relative chain strength for each problem, based on the results from the previous section.
 For problem instance 0, for example, this configuration corresponds to the position of the peaks in each panel in Fig.~\ref{fig:scanrcs}.
 For the selected configuration, we then replace the default annealing time of $20\,\mathrm{\mu s}$ by 20 different, logarithmically spaced annealing times in the QPU annealing time range $[1\,\mathrm{\mu s}, 2000\,\mathrm{\mu s}]$.
 The results for the 30--40 qubit problems and all four problem instances are shown in Fig.~\ref{fig:scanat}.

 Comparing \TWOOOQ and \Advantage, we can make the following observations: First, \Advantage reaches higher maximum success rates, typically for the longest annealing time.
 Second, the success rates on \Advantage are already reasonable for short annealing times.
 This means that \Advantage is typically faster than \TWOOOQ (see also the comparison of QPU access times in Fig.~\ref{fig:dwavelargeproblems}(b) the following section).
 Finally, the fluctuations over 10 repetitions are smaller on \Advantage (see the filled areas in Fig.~\ref{fig:scanat}).
 We note that this observation also holds for the three instances whose statistics are not indicated in Fig.~\ref{fig:scanat} (gray markers).
-Thus we conclude that \Advantage shows a demonstrable advantage over \TWOOOQ.
+Thus, we conclude that \Advantage shows a demonstrable advantage over \TWOOOQ.